vaadin/maven-integration/archetypes/vaadin-archetype-widget/src/main/resources/archetype-resources/README.md

 Choose File > Import... > Existing Maven Projects from SCM

-Note that Eclipse may give errors on pom.xml.
-This is due to Eclipse m2e wtp not fully supporting all used Maven plugins used.
+Note that Eclipse may give errors on pom.xml execution targets, because Eclipse m2e wtp not fully supporting all used Maven plugins used.
+Use quick-fix to mark these errors as permanently ignored.
 Do not worry, the project still works fine.

 ${symbol_pound}${symbol_pound}${symbol_pound} Debugging server-side

-If you have a JRebel license, it makes on the fly code changes more reliable.
+If you have a JRebel license, it makes on the fly code changes faster.
 Just add JRebel nature to your project by clicking project with right mouse button and choosing JRebel > Add JRebel Nature

-To debug project and make code modifications on the fly in the server-side, start the project with Run > Debug configurations...
+To debug project and make code modifications on the fly in the server-side:
+- Start the project with Run > Debug configurations...
-Create a new Maven Build configuration for "package jetty:run".
-If you have JRebel, also enable that from the JRebel tab.
-After you run it, you can access the demo application at http://localhost:8080/ and make code modifications on the server-side classes and SCSS files on the fly.
+- Create a new Maven Build configuration for "vaadin:compile jetty:run"
+- If you have JRebel, also enable that from the JRebel tab
+- After you run it, you can access the demo application at http://localhost:8080/ and make code modifications on the server-side classes and SCSS files on the fly.

 ${symbol_pound}${symbol_pound}${symbol_pound} Debugging client-side